dwavesystems/dwave-ocean-sdk/docs/examples/hybrid_cqm_binpacking.rst

 >>> print("{} bins are used.".format(len(selected_bins)))     # doctest: +SKIP
 2 bins are used.

+The code below defines a simple function, :code:`get_indices`, that returns the indices signifying the bin and item from variable names.
+This is used in parsing the solutions returned from the hybrid solver below.

 >>> def get_indices(name):
 ...     return [int(digs) for digs in name.split('_') if digs.isdigit()]

+For the best feasible solution, print the packing.

 >>> for bin in selected_bins:                        # doctest: +SKIP
 ...     in_bin = [key for key, val in best.sample.items() if